-At this moment the number of people that are identified as infected with the virus is still relatively low compared to countries in Europe and the US, but this number is increasing.
-And one of the reasons is the low amount of testing.
-Coronavirus in Rio de Janeiro is the biggest outbreak in Brazil after São Paulo, which makes sense, since it is the second biggest travel hub of the country and just had thousands of tourists celebrating carnival.
+Coronavirus in Rio de Janeiro was the biggest outbreak in Brazil after São Paulo, which makes sense, since it is the second biggest travel hub of the country and just had thousands of tourists celebrating carnival.
 But as said before, the numbers are way down.
 Emergency hospitals are closed, or are closing in the next weeks.

 The total number of infected people in Brazil you can find here.
 However, it is more relevant to look at the total number of infected people in Rio, since most of the infected people in Brazil are located in São Paulo and Rio.
 How the cases are spread over Rio you can see here on this map of the city government.
-The state and city government have taken drastic measures in an attempt to control the virus.
-The latest important measure is the obligatory use of a face mask.
+You are allowed to go around the city freely, but it is obligatory to use a face mask.
 Without this you will not be allowed to enter shops, and you can get a fine.

 What about the Christ Statue and the Sugarloaf Mountain?